chungyushao/chungyushao.github.io/_posts/finance/2017-03-19-financial-basic-terms.md

   * “Slow market arbitrage” or “latency arbitrage,” in which a high-frequency trader arbitrages minute price differences of stocks between various exchanges.
   * “Electronic front running,” which involves a HFT firm racing ahead of a large client order on an exchange, scooping up all the shares on offer at various other exchanges (if it is a buy order) or hitting all the bids (if it is a sell order), and then turning around and selling them to (or buying them from) the client and pocketing the difference.
   * “Rebate arbitrage” involves HFT activity that attempts to capture liquidity rebates offered by exchanges without really contributing to liquidity.

-# Securities Information Processor
-* The technology used to collect quote and trade data from different exchanges, collate and consolidate that data, and continuously disseminate real-time price quotes and trades for all stocks.
-The SIP calculates the National Best Bid and Offer (NBBO) for all stocks, but because of the sheer volume of data it has to handle, has a finite latency period.
-* A SIP’s latency in calculating the NBBO is generally higher than that of HFT firms (because of the latter’s faster computers and co-location), and it is this difference in latency – estimated by Lewis to occasionally reach as much as 25 milliseconds – that is at the core of predatory HFT activity.
-Nasdaq OMX Group and NYSE Euronext each run a SIP on behalf of the 11 exchanges in the U.S.

-# Smart Order Routers
-* Smart order routers (SORs) emerged as a result of the fragmentation of the U.S. equities markets.
-As traders came to understand that certaivn kinds of trades could be better handled by certain market centers, they began hard coding instructions into their trading systems accordingly.
-* This routing happens all along the trade process and is reported with varying degrees of transparency.
-The retail broker must disclose, in broad terms, where it sent customer orders in what is known as a Rule 606 Report.
-* The market centers themselves may, in turn, route orders away to other market centers.
-This information, along with details about the quality of executions on a stock-by-stock basis, is disclosed in what are known as Rule 605 Disclosure reports.

-Read more: High-Frequency Trading: A Primer | Investopedia http://www.investopedia.com/news/highfrequency-trading-primer/#ixzz4bB4b0iM2
-Follow us: Investopedia on Facebook